jerolimov/EventEmitter/README.md

+# Objective C EventEmitter

-Node.js inspired EventEmitter for objective c.
+> Node.js inspired EventEmitter for Objective C.

 ## Use it